FaakhirIqbal/Android-Dev-Kotlin-Practice/03_Classes_Objects/v_singletons_enums.md

 ## Understanding of Singletons and Enums

-Sure!
-Let's recall the singleton class example and then explore enums in Kotlin.
+- singleton class
+- enums.

 ### Step 1: singleton classes

 In Kotlin, a singleton class is a class that ensures only one instance of itself is created throughout the lifecycle of the application.
 Singleton classes are useful when you need a single, shared instance of a class across your program.